 What are camera drones?

 We know that drones, also known as UAV’s, are multi-rotor, remote-controlled flying devices.
 Add a camera to a drone, and well, you’ll have a camera drone.
 Pretty simple, for such advanced machines.
 Camera drones are offering us new possibilities for filming, photographing, inception, surveying, mapping and more.
 It is a technology on the rise.

 Who should use a camera drone?

 Camera drones can be used by anyone.
 It depends on your interest and purpose.
 Some people use them for their profession.
-It could be a business like real estate, for the purpose of taking photos of houses etc. Others can use camera drones as an hobby for film or taking pictures.
+It could be a business like real estate, for the purpose of taking photos of houses etc. Others can use camera drones as a hobby for film or taking pictures.
 It’s hard to say who SHOULD use these drones.
-Furthermore, it’s easier to say that a lot of people COULD use a camera drone in their life.
+Furthermore, it’s easier to say that a lot of people could use a camera drone in their life.